JLSecOps/JLcyberfortress/incident-response/Alert ticket (Phishing).md

 From: Def Communications \<76tguyhh6tgftrt7tg.su\>  \<114.114.114.114\>
 Sent: Wednesday, July 20, 2022 09:30:14 AM
 To: \<hr@inergy.com\> \<176.157.125.93\>
-Subject: Re: Infrastructure Egnieer role
+Subject: Re: Infrastructure Engineer role

 Dear HR at Ingergy,

-I am writing for to express my interest in the engineer role posted from the website.
+I am writing to express my interest in the engineer role posted on the website.

-There is attached my resume and cover letter.
+My resume and cover letter are attached.
 For privacy, the file is password protected.
 Use the password paradise10789 to open.

 Thank you,